-You must be a registered student in the graduate program in the Department of Linguistics at the time of application, and the research project, training program or conference trip for which you are seeking funding must likewise occur during a semester in which you are registered.
+You must be a registered student in good standing in the graduate program in the Department of Linguistics at the time of application, and the research project, training program or conference trip for which you are seeking funding must likewise occur during a semester in which you are registered.
 If the proposed activity will take place during the summer, you must be planning to register for the following fall semester.
-Graduating PhD students may request an exception to this deadline.
+Graduating PhD students may request an exception to this restriction.

 For Fieldwork, Training and Data-collection Support

-- Deadline: Funds will be disbursed on a rolling basis during each academic year until the funding cap for that year has been reached.
-If fieldwork support is requested, application must be made at least one month before the proposed departure data.
+- Deadline: Funds will be disbursed on a rolling basis during each academic year subject to availability of funds.
+If fieldwork support is requested, application must be made at least one month before the proposed departure date.